Beijing locks down office building with workers still inside after single Omicron case detected - KTVZ

 In another sign of the zealous official response, the woman’s travel history was published in state media, with extensive detail on everywhere she went within a two-week period.
 The long list includes subway stations, public bathrooms, a supermarket, a luxury shopping center and Dior store, a famous Peking duck restaurant, a cinema, a hair salon, a stand-up comedy venue, and even a ski park.

-About 13,000 people linked to those locations have been tested so far, according to state-run tabloid Global Times.
+More than 16,000 people linked to those locations have been tested with all results coming back negative so far, authorities said on Monday — and the city has yet to report any further cases.

-As of Monday morning, Beijing hadn’t reported further cases.
 At a news conference, authorities raised the possibility the woman might have contracted the virus after handling international mail.

 Chinese officials have repeatedly blamed imported goods for causing local outbreaks.
 However, the risk of surface transmission of Covid-19 is low in comparison to airborne transmission, according to the US Centers for Disease Control and Prevention (CDC).
 The virus dies “rapidly” on porous surfaces but can persist longer on hard, indoor surfaces, the CDC said last year.